Online Active Model Selection for Pre-trained Classifiers: EXPERIMENTS

 \section{EXPERIMENTS}

-\looseness -1 We conduct an extensive set of experiments to demonstrate the practical performance of \mpick\ for online model selection and online sequential label prediction.
-We first run experiments on common data sets where the examples come \iid\ from a fixed data distribution.
+\looseness -1 We conduct an extensive set of experiments to demonstrate the practical performance of \mpick\ for online model selection and sequential label prediction.
+We first run experiments on common data sets where the instances come \iid\ from a fixed data distribution.
 This setting allows us to empirically assess the performance in the stochastic setting.
-We then consider a more challenging scenario, where examples come from a drifting data distribution, which we treat as an adversarial stream.
-For both sets of experiments, we examine the capability of \mpick\ and other baselines with the same labeling budget, upon having seen the entire stream of examples. \paragraph{Datasets and Model Collection} We conduct our experiments using various models trained on common datasets used in the natural language processing domain, such as the SemEval 2019 dataset (\emo) for emotion detection~\cite{Semeval2019} as well as the long-term gas sensor drift dataset (\drift) from the UCI Machine Learning Repository~\cite{uci2012sensordrift, vergara2012chemical}, and on more complex datasets of natural images such as \cifar~\cite{Pytorch2019} and \imagenet~\cite{TFmodels2020}.
+We then consider a more challenging scenario where examples come from a drifting data distribution, which we treat as an adversarial stream. \paragraph{Datasets and Model Collection} We conduct our experiments using various models trained on common datasets such as the SemEval 2019 dataset (\emo) for emotion detection~\citep{Semeval2019} and the long-term gas sensor drift dataset (\drift) from the UCI Machine Learning Repository~\citep{uci2012sensordrift, vergara2012chemical} as well as on more complex datasets of natural images such as \cifar\ and \imagenet.
 These datasets cover a wide range of scale: \cifar, \emo\ and \drift\ are of smaller scale while \imagenet\ is a large scale dataset.
-For each dataset, we collected a set of pre-trained models.
-We provide a detailed explanation on the characteristics of the datasets and our model collections in \pref{app:dataset-explained}.
+Each dataset consists of a large test set (which we later use to construct streams of examples) and (possibly multiple) training sets.
+For each dataset, we collect a collection of pre-trained models by training various models on the training sets.
+We provide a detailed explanation on the characteristics of our model collection in \pref{app:dataset-explained}.